-- From January 1, 2017 December 31, 2017, the Title IX Coordinator/responsible employees received 28 reports of sexual violence (reports of sexual penetration without consent or sexual contact without consent under Northwestern's Policy on Sexual Misconduct) made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
-All of these reports were made on the Evanston campus. - From January 1, 2017 December 31, 2017, the Title IX Coordinator/responsible employees received 17 reports of dating/domestic violence made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
-All of these reports were made on the Evanston campus. - From January 1, 2017 December 31, 2017, the Title IX Coordinator/responsible employees received 36 reports of stalking made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
-Of these reports, 27 were made on the Evanston campus, while 9 reports were made on the Chicago campus.
+- From January 1, 2019 December 31, 2019, the Title IX Coordinator/responsible employees received 44 reports of sexual violence (reports of sexual penetration without consent or sexual contact without consent under Northwestern's Comprehensive Policy on Sexual Misconduct) made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
+Of these reports, 43 were made on the Evanston campus, while 1 report was made on the Chicago campus. - From January 1, 2019 December 31, 2019, the Title IX Coordinator/responsible employees received 19 reports of dating/domestic violence made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
+All of these reports were made on the Evanston campus. - From January 1, 2019 December 31, 2019, the Title IX Coordinator/responsible employees received 33 reports of stalking made by or on behalf of students that were reported as occurring either within Clery geography or were reported without a known location.
+All of these reports were made on the Evanston campus.

 Northwestern has several confidential resources (including confidential advisors) that provide support and resources to students on both the Evanston and Chicago campuses.
-These resources were asked to provide aggregate data for reports of sexual misconduct received from January 1, 2017 - December 31, 2017, consistent with any applicable professional privilege.
-Northwestern's confidential resources provided aggregate data for reports from students in 2017 reflecting the receipt of 62 reports of sexual violence, 32 reports of dating/domestic violence, and 12 reports of stalking.
+These resources were asked to provide aggregate data for reports of sexual misconduct received from January 1, 2019 - December 31, 2019, consistent with any applicable professional privilege.
+Northwestern's confidential resources provided aggregate data for reports from students in 2019 reflecting the receipt of 117 reports of sexual violence, 46 reports of dating/domestic violence, and 40 reports of stalking.
 The aggregate data did not include information on the location of these reports.
 Due to the confidential nature of the data provided, the University cannot ascertain whether these reports were also made to additional staff/offices on campus.